Catalog variant data and product groupings

 Variants for products that have no variations

-If your catalog configuration contains variants, it’s essential to ensure that all products in that catalog have at least one associated variant, even if the product itself doesn’t come in different variations.
+If your catalog configuration contains variants, it’s essential to ensure that all products have at least one associated variant, even if the product itself doesn’t come in different variations.

 This means that, in cases where a product has no variations, you must create an item of the variant object type for that product.
-That variant item must contain the following fields:
+That variant item must contain the following metadata keys:

 -